jacklorusso/astro-site/src/content/post/erin-kissane-meta-in-myanmar.md

 >
 > What I learned in the process was so starkly awful that I finally set the whole series aside for a while until I could do a lot more reading and write something more substantial.
 Nearly three months later, I’m ready to share my notes.

-They're long reads, but they're worth your time.
+They're long reads, and considering the subject matter it can be rough going, but they're worth your time.

 ## Links